 - Under Monitor Profile, uncheck “Try to Use the System Monitor Profile.”

 From here, you can run a quick test on GIMP to see if performance has improved.
-If so, you may want to go back into your Color Management settings and select one of the existing software profiles from the dropdown menu that more closely matches your monitor.
+If so, you may want to go back into your Color Management settings to select one of the existing software profiles from the dropdown menu.
+Pick the one that matches your monitor.

 Reinstall GIMP altogether